yasuhiroinoue/IBPF_CFD/ReadMe.md

 ## Acknowledgements

-The development of this code was led by Ishida Kazuki, with contributions from Deji Takeji
+The development of this code was led by Ishida Kazuki, with contributions from Deji Takeji for the sweepout algorithm implementation.